KakiasAcademicAlcove/.github/profile/README.md

 ## **What to Expect to find in this space**

-1. **Computing Resources Galore**: Need to access material from teaching I have delivered after you graduate?
+1. [**My Teaching Resources**](myteachingresources.md): Need to access material from teaching I have delivered after you graduate?
 Need a handy guide or a thought-provoking paper on a topic related to cloud computing, distributed systems, machine learning and AI?
 Look no further - check out my treasure trove of resources for students, fellow academics, and anyone with an inquisitive mind.

-2.  **Teaching Insights**: Are you thinking about teaching Computing to others?
+2.  [**Teaching Activities Repository**](teachingactivities.md): Are you thinking about teaching Computing to others?
 Find resources and shared materials from my teaching including thought pieces on pedagogy, student experiences, and innovative approaches to learning.
+I am also sharing examples of teaching material that is informed by my latest research findings, whether it's deciphering political texts or exploring the depths of social media data.
+Includes ideas of incorporating cutting-edge research to the computing curriculum.

-3. **Research-led Teaching**: Curious about how to incorporate cutting-edge research to the computing curriculum?
-I am sharing examples of teaching material that is informed by my latest research findings, whether it's deciphering political texts or exploring the depths of social media data.
+3. [**Cloud 101: A cloud computing livestream**](cloud101Live.md): "Cloud 101: A Cloud Computing Livestream" is an engaging and informative series designed to demystify the world of cloud computing.
+In each episode, I dive into various aspects of cloud technology, from the basics to the latest trends.
+Whether you're a university student, an IT professional, or just a tech enthusiast, join us as we explore the cloud, one stream at a time.
+Tune in to learn, grow, and navigate the cloud with us!

 ## **Get in touch**
 - **Email**: [k.chatsiou at uos dot ac dot uk](https://www.uos.ac.uk/people/dr-kakia-chatsiou/)